Simon Keenan: International representative rowing

 In 2019 Keenan was again selected in the Australian men's eight for the 2019 international representative season.
 The eight placed 5th at the World Rowing Cup II in Poznan and 6th at WRC III in Rotterdam.
 He was then selected in the Australian men's eight for the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 The eight placed second in their heat and fourth in the final and qualified for Tokyo 2020.
 In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repechage and sixth in the Olympic A final.
 Had they repeated their repechage time of 5:25:06 they would have won the silver medal.

-In March 2022 Keenan was selected into the Australian men's eight squad within the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Keenan was selected into the Australian men's eight squad for the 2022 international season and the 2022 World Rowing Championships.
 At the World Rowing Cup II in Poznan, Keenan rowed in the Australian men's eight to a silver medal and at the WRC III in Lucerne he raced in the single sculls event.

+In March 2023 Keenan was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Hicks raced in the Australian men's eight.
+In the final after a slow start they rowed through most of the field and took second place and a silver medal.
+At 2023's RWC III in Lucerne, Keenan raced as Australia's 2- entrant with Fergus Hamilton.
+They won the B final for an overall seventh placing.
+Keenan and Hamilton were selected to race Australia's coxless pair at 2023 World Rowing Championships in Belgrade, Serbia.
+They won their heat, progressed through quarters and semis and ultimately placed 2nd in the B final for an overall eight place world ranking.
+In the process they qualified an Australian men's coxless pair for Paris 2024.